taxprofiler/taxpasta/docs/tutorials/tutorial.md

     # … with 33 more rows

-This doesn’t fail to load, but unfortunately the column headers look a bit wierd… it seems the Kraken2 ‘table’ file does not include a column header!
-In this case we have to specify these ourselves..
+This doesn’t fail to load, but unfortunately the column headers look a bit weird.
+Tt seems the Kraken2 ‘table’ file does not include a column header!
+In this case we have to specify these ourselves…

 ``` r
 profile_kraken2_2612_pe_raw <- read_tsv("taxpasta-tutorial/2612_pe-ERR5766176-db1.kraken2.report.txt", col_names = c("percent", "clade_assigned_reads", "direct_assigned_reads", "taxonomy_lvl", "taxonomy_id", "name"))